-Yes, you might talk to your husband one-hundred times a day, but if you're like most couples, those chats often become more logistical than loving: "Who's picking up milk on the way home?", "What are the weekend plans with your in-laws?".
+Yes, you might talk to your spouse 100 times a day, but if you're like most couples, those chats often become more logistical than loving: "Who's picking up milk on the way home?", "What are the weekend plans with your in-laws?".
 Taking time to do a daily check-in when you really talk will remind you that you're partners in love, not just in the business of running a household.
-Here's how to do it: Set an alarm on your phone to go off at a certain time in the evening, and when it does, stop whatever you're doing — folding the laundry, answering emails, watching Homeland and take ten minutes to chat.
+Here's how to do it: Set an alarm on your phone to go off at a certain time in the evening, and when it does, stop whatever you're doing — folding the laundry, answering emails, watching TV and take ten minutes to chat.
 The best way to start?
 A simple "How are you?"

 Literally!
 There's a reason why the old sentiment is such a classic.
 Spending time apart gives you a chance to reflect on your relationship, gets you out of your routine and, most obviously (and perhaps most significantly!), gives you an opportunity to miss each other!
 Get on the phone and schedule that girls' weekend that you and your friends keep talking about, visit your mother or give yourself the gift of some time alone.
 A little bit of time spent apart will make a big difference in how you reconnect afterwards.

-We all need to feel needed, and one easy way to show how much you value him— and increase loving feelings between the two of you — is by requesting his expertise.
+We all need to feel needed, and one easy way to show how much you value your partner — and increase loving feelings between the two of you — is by requesting his or her expertise.
 What does he know that you'd like to understand?
 How to score a baseball game?
 How to take a decent photo without relying on the auto setting?
 How to make his family's famous gumbo recipe?
 Ask him to show you what he knows.

 Sometimes, our biggest problems with our partners stem from the stories we invent in our heads, says Lerner.
-Instead of stomping around angry because you assume that he never wants to go out or that he doesn't appreciate the things you do around the house — ask him how he actually feels.
+Instead of stomping around angry because you assume that your spouse never wants to go out or that he or she doesn't appreciate the things you do around the house — ask how he or she actually feels.
 An easy cure for your resentment is to stop assuming the worst, and the only way to feel better is to actually talk it out.

 Sure, you celebrate the Big One every year, but why not devise other reasons to mark the passing of your lives together?
 Reenact your first date by making the same sort of food you ate at the restaurant or rent the movie that you saw together in the theater.
 Make the first of the month "picnic on the family room floor" night.
 Have "half" anniversaries by celebrating the date six months before your actual anniversary.
 By giving ordinary days special significance, you'll give each other reason to stop time and reflect on the life you're building together.

 Are quick texts and post-work check-ins your most common modes of communication?
-Shake up the way you connect by doing things differently: Send him the kind of long, chatty email you send to a girlfriend.
-Interrupt his evening reading to have a chat.
+Shake up the way you connect by doing things differently: Send the kind of long, chatty email you send to a girlfriend.
+Interrupt evening reading to have a chat.
 In other words, talk for the sake of talking.
-It will help you remember that along with everything else, he's also your best friend who you really like to talk to.
+It will help you remember that along with everything else, your spouse is also your best friend who you really like to talk to.

 Bedroom routine a little too, well, routine?
-Make a risqué list of all of the things you'd like for him to do to you and leave it in a place where he'd never expect it (and no one else will find it!) like his sock drawer or inside his gym bag.
-Leave it to him to decide where, when, and how he'll surprise you.
+Make a risqué list of all of the things you'd like for your partner to do to you and leave it in a place where they would never expect it (and no one else will find it!).
 Your sex life will get a boost because you'll get exactly what you want, but the added element of how and when it happens will make it even hotter.

 You do not need another date night that involves discussing the kids from the minute you walk out the door until the minute you pay the sitter.
 You do not need another date night that involves periodic check-ins with your work email.
-What you do need is to make plans to have the kiddos cared for, and then meet your husband at a great bar (there's something about arriving there alone that is so much sexier than heading out together) and let loose like you did when you were dating.
-A wild night will remind you that that cute guy next to you at the bar isn't merely the person who shares your mortgage.
+What you do need is to make plans to have the kiddos cared for, and then meet your significant other at a great bar (there's something about arriving there alone that is so much sexier than heading out together) and let loose like you did when you were dating.

-So he's never romantic.
-He doesn't say thank you.
-He isn't affectionate.
+So your spouse isn't romantic.
+Your partner doesn't say thank you and isn't affectionate.
 But are you?
-Examine your biggest gripes about your guy and turn the spotlight on yourself: When's the last time you really kissed him?
-How long has it been since you called him at work just to say hello?
+Examine your biggest gripes about your spouse and turn the spotlight on yourself: When's the last time you really kissed?
+How long has it been since you called him or her at work just to say hello?
 "When you want more connection, suggest an activity.
 Instead of communicating about communication, talking about how you don't talk, just try talking," says Lerner.
 Be proactive and you might find that the easiest route to getting what you want is to simply make it happen.

 Bust marriage monotony by lighting a fire under your typical conversations.
-Ask him what he thinks about a current event, email a link to an article you've read and discuss it over dinner, try an open-ended "What If?"
-Discovering something new about what he thinks and feels will help you realize that you don't, in fact, already know everything there is to know about him — and help you look forward to all there is yet to come.
+Ask your spouse what they think about a current event, email a link to an article you've read and discuss it over dinner, try an open-ended "What If?"
+Discovering something new about what he or she thinks and feels will help you realize that you don't, in fact, already know everything there is to know about him — and help you look forward to all there is yet to come.